MaxMeetupPHL/2022.10.22.Meetup.Max.8.6/README.md

 Max Meetup Philadelphia is a regular meeting to share ideas and strengthen the connections of the Philadelphia community of Max users, digital artists and musicians.
 Each meetup will feature workshops, conversations, and open work-shares focusing on art-making, Max, and digital technologies.
 All experience levels are welcome to attend.
 Attendees are encouraged to bring their computers if they wish to patch along with the workshops.

-The October meetup will feature a workshop by <a href='https://sllewm.as' target='_blank'>Sam Wells</a> that focuses on several of the new features in Max 8.3 with an eye towards step-sequencing and audio reactive visuals.
+The October meetup will feature a workshop by [Sam Wells](https://sllewm.as) that focuses on several of the new features in Max 8.3 with an eye towards step-sequencing and audio reactive visuals.

 This event is free and open to the public, food and drink will be provided by Cycling ’74.